Eliashirsch/mattermost-plugin-calendar/README.md

 ---

 The Mattermost Calendar Plugin is a powerful tool to help you schedule and manage team meetings and events directly within Mattermost.
-This is a Fork from (https://github.com/dmitrijkir/mattermost-plugin-calendar)
+This is a Fork from this [Repo](https://github.com/dmitrijkir/mattermost-plugin-calendar)

 ## Features